stackai/stackai-vpc/README.md

 ## Create all .env files

 Run the following command to create all the .env from their templates in all folders.
+The template values are meant to be replaced with your own credentials. :warning: DO NOT USE THE DEFAULT VALUES FOR YOUR SECRETS/API KEYS. :warning:

 ```bash
 ./create_env_files.sh